kyma-project/hydroform/provision/examples/kind/README.md

 To provision a Kind cluster you need Docker with memory settings configured to support the cluster you want to run.
 ## Installation

-### Configure Kind

-To provision an Kind cluster you need:

-1. Docker installed on the machine

-2. Docker configured to have the memory settings to support the cluster you want to run

 ### Run the example

 1. To provision a new cluster on Azure, go to the `provision` directory and run: